 Choose accounting software and keep your business financials up to date, or hire someone to do your bookkeeping for you.
 You’ll be able to easily create many of the reports you need to stay on top of the health of your business.

-Nav’s Take/Verdict
+Nav’s verdict

 To be successful in the long run, your business needs more than just healthy sales.
 You need a financially healthy company.
 It’s (almost) never too late to start improving your business financial health.